Victorian Railways X class (diesel): Second Series - X37 to X44

 Only a few years after the delivery of X36, a further traffic increase meant additional engines were needed.
 Clyde Engineering was the only company to submit a tender for the contract (63420) by the closing date of 30 April 1969.

 The tender was essentially for an upgraded version of the X Class, this time with at least 2,000 hp and, for the first time, crew comfort was taken into consideration with a maximum noise specification applied to the new design.
 The new engines were priced at a little under $300,000.

 Shortly before the contract closed, two of the S class fleet were destroyed in the Violet Town rail accident.
 Victorian Railways spoke to Clyde about rebuilding those two engines from scratch, and the cost for rebuilding each would have been around $377,000 each - considerably more than the new order for X engines.
 So the contract for six additional engines was extended to eight instead.
 Paperwork shows X37 and X38 as rebuilds, but this was only for accounting purposes and no recycled components were included in those or other engines when first delivered.

 The final production engine was fitted with the newly developed EMD 16-645E engine in place of the 16-567 (same shell but with larger pistons and other components), called the G26C design and rated at 2,200 hp.
 Externally the engines were similar to their predecessors but the larger engine spun at a higher rate (900 rpm versus the original 835 rpm), so larger radiator grilles were provided for heat dissipation.
 However, the radiator elements themselves were identical to the first order.
 The eight new engines were delivered across 1969–1970, and as before, the class was built in Clyde, tested around Sydney then delivered to Melbourne.
-On 14 August 2017 Seymour Railway Heritage Centre acquired class leader X31, link to article X37 for preservation purposes.
+On 14 August 2017 Seymour Railway Heritage Centre acquired class leader X31.